boscore/Documentation/BOSCoreTechnicalWhitePaper.md

 BOS provides a redemption channel with the EOS main chain based on the IBC scheme.
 EOS can be easily circulated between the BOS side chain and the EOS main chain, including other high-quality digital certificates on the EOS; similarly, BOS will advance to establish circulation channels with other EOSIO-based sidechains.
 And the entire EOSIO ecosystem begins to move into an ecological network.
 BOS will serve as a core circulation link to accelerate the development and evolution of the entire EOSIO ecosystem.

+# Post-quantum Encryption Solution

+With the development of quantum computer technology and the realization of quantum hegemony, general-purpose quantum computers are no longer the holy grail of theoretical reach, and will bring a series of profound changes in the foreseeable future.
+The collapse of asymmetric cryptosystems based on large number decomposition and discrete logarithm is one of the most significant features in the transformation.
+The ECDSA signature algorithm currently used by BOS is also inevitable, so we will introduce a new anti-quantum encryption system to meet the above challenges.

+Among the many quantum-resistant cryptosystems, we will choose the lattice cryptosystem as the main scheme of BOS quantum-resistant cryptography, and will use NTRU (including encryption and signature) as the main encryption system.
+FrodoKEM system and Sphincs + (Hash Base) as backup password.
+Considering that the lattice encryption system has not been theoretically complete and is in the stage of international post-quantum cryptographic standard customization, our scheme will maintain the scalability of a variety of cryptography.
+At the same time, the lattice-based cryptographic signature system can also facilitate the construction of quantum-safe anonymous coins, which preserves the maximum scalability for BOS, while maintaining support for multiple cryptosystems in the early stage also minimizes the number of cryptosystems due to a certain cryptosystem.
+The irreparable results of the collapse.

+# Scaling Plan based on Zero Knowledge Proof

+For the blockchain, the capacity of the TPS that affects the entire blockchain system determines the boundaries of the application and is one of the core indicators of the blockchain.
+In addition to promoting multi-threaded and multi-computation area expansion schemes, based on research and accumulation of zero-knowledge proofs, BOS will also consider expansion schemes based on zero-knowledge proofs.
+Considering that the execution of existing smart contracts is definite and limited steps, the existing zero-knowledge proof scheme can be improved and optimized for the characteristics of limited step execution so that it can meet practical needs.
+At the same time, we will carry out different contract characteristics The distinction makes true computationally intensive contracts adopt the method of knowledge proof, while non-computation intensive uses the VM execution scheme, which will ultimately maximize the computing efficiency.

 # Pegged Coin

 In order to enrich the economic ecosystem of the entire chain, in addition to using the IBC mechanism to establish a distribution channel with the EOSIO main network, the BOS Network will also adopt the “Notary Schemes” to map BTC and ETH to the native chain of the BOS Network in conjunction with the world's top exchanges.
 Through this trusted channel, both BTC and ETH can easily achieve cross-chain circulation on the BOS Network.
 This means that for DApps running on the BOS Network, while supporting EOSIO ecosystem digital assets, digital assets under other consensus algorithms can also be supported.
 In addition, this method can also be used as a solution to improve the liquidity of some coins with low TPS.